cvghivebrain/Sonic1sq/README.md

 * Rewritten level select routine to be more customisable.
 It now uses standard ASCII, and supports multiple columns (which are automatically generated based on the lines-per-column setting).
 * The hidden Japanese credits screen has been given its own gamemode, which is accessible through the level select.
 * Water palettes are generated in-game by the WaterFilter subroutine, instead of being hardcoded.
+* Palette transitions are controlled by a brightness variable, and no longer require a "next" palette.
+This simplifies loading new palettes.

 # Credits
 * [flamewing](https://github.com/flamewing) for [mdcomp](https://github.com/flamewing/mdcomp).